 The centrality of local support to accomplishing the goals of this plan can't be overstated.
-It is critical that communities both support, and where possible lead the implementation of the digitally inclusive programming their communities need.
-These partnerships should include both citizens and their organizations (e.g., government, nonprofits, businesses, etc.) be involved.
-In those instances where locals cannot lead the implementation of the programs serving their localities, it is critical that locals be entrusted with delivering oversight of said programs.
-By entrusting oversight to those individuals who are directly impacted, the serving organization will held accountable for the results of their work.
+It is critical that communities both support and, where possible, lead the implementation of the digitally inclusive programming their communities need.
+These partnerships should include both individual citizens and larger organizations (e.g., government, nonprofits, businesses, etc.).
+In those instances where locals cannot lead the implementation of the programs serving their localities, it is critical that locals be entrusted with providing oversight of said programs.
+By entrusting oversight to those individuals who are directly impacted, the serving organization will be held accountable for the results of their work.

-The third strategy will take on increased importance as State Digital Equity Capacity Grant funding expires and the funds from the Digital Equity Competitive Grant becomes available to community serving institutions.
+The third strategy will take on increased importance as DECGP funding expires and the funds from the Digital Equity Competitive Grant Program becomes available to community serving institutions.